 No animals are permitted on the school grounds without the permission of the School Principal.
 Law requires that careful consideration by given before any animal is allowed on the school premises.
-Dogs must be leashed at all times.
+Dogs must be always leashed.

 50. Photos

 School photographs are taken annually.
 Children are usually photographed in class groups, individually and, at parental request, with brothers and sisters.
 There is also a whole school photograph taken.